 Do you have any questions about sleep doctors and what one can do for you?
 Koala® Center for Sleep & TMJ Disorders would like to answer your questions and give you an idea of what to expect when you go see a sleep doctor.
 Keep reading for our Q&A!
 Please call us for more information or book an appointment online.
 We have 10 clinic locations.
 We Serve Patients From All Over the USA.
 Locations in Bloomington IL, Peoria – Dunlap IL, Lafayette IN, Mishawaka IN, Columbia MO, Kansas City MO, Albuquerque NM, Brewster NY, El Paso TX, Wausau WI.

 What is a sleep doctor specialist called?

 You can refer to a sleep doctor as just that: a sleep doctor, or you can call one a sleep medicine doctor.
 This kind of medical professional practices sleep medicine, a kind of medicine focused on addressing sleep problems and their causes.
-For instance, a patient with sleep apnea may have a jaw joint disorder that’s causing it and benefit from sleep medicine and oral appliance therapy.
 Oral appliance therapy is a kind of dental sleep medicine.

 When should I see a sleep doctor?